First Time Visitors

 We believe spirituality happens best in community and work hard to create spaces to connect.
-We have a pretty active meetup group.
 We do many groups and service projects.

 We also do an unusual thing.
 After each Sunday lesson, the minister opens the floor.
 We all speak up.
 And we don’t always agree with the minister (and everybody is okay with that).

 3. Un-Churchy Spirituality

 Organized religion isn’t very healthy these days.
 We know that.
 You do too.
 Consequently, for years we’ve been stripping our religion down to what is essential, beautiful, and universal.
 We love what we’ve found.
 We think you might too.
 It is beautiful and transformative—but it’s not very churchy.
 That’ll be pretty obvious when you show up.
 But you might love it too.

 We’ll Invite You to form spiritual friendships.

 Friendships aren’t something that can be manufactured.
 Like trees or flowers, they grow their own way, on their own timetable.
 So what we do, is create lots of spaces where that natural process can happen, spaces you can belong, connect, and hopefully build spiritual friendships.

 You are welcome here.
 We really mean that.

 If you like staying anonymous, that’s okay with us.
 If you want to connect socially, we have places for that.
 If you want to be more intentional in connecting, we’ll invite you into a group.
 Our groups focus on some aspect of the spiritual journey.
 Some meditate together.
 Others learn together.
 We study the enneagram and talk about how it informs our lives.
 Some groups last all year.
 Others for just a few weeks.

 The bottom line is this: you are welcome here as you are, on your terms.
 We really mean that.

 We’ll invite you to explore your inner life.